APCGitHub/Rets-Rabbit-Javascript-SDK/README.md

  ```

  See the RR v2 [docs](https://retsrabbit.com/docs/v2) for more details
  on how to interact with our data.
+If reading through documentation isn't
+ your kind of thing we have an [API explorer](https://explore.retsrabbit.com)
+ which allows you to interactively play with v2 of the API in an intuitive
+ and fun way!

 ###Get Request
 In order to perform queries against with the RR API, this module exposes